saitejapaturu/dice-game/README.md

 # dice-game
-A simple java dice game with no gui.
+A simple java dice game with a simple interface without gui.